DicksterTheDick/mesh-bbs/README.md

 sudo nano /etc/systemd/system/meshbbs.service

-Paste the following content, making sure to replace the placeholder path and username with your actual absolute path and username (e.g., dickster):
+Paste the following content, making sure to replace the placeholder path and username with the typical Raspberry Pi user pi:

 [Unit]
 Description=Meshtastic BBS Auto Responder After=network.target

 [Service]
-# IMPORTANT: Replace /home/dickster/mesh-bbs with the absolute path to your project folder.
+# IMPORTANT: This path assumes the project is cloned into the home directory of the 'pi' user.
-WorkingDirectory=/home/dickster/mesh-bbs
+WorkingDirectory=/home/pi/mesh-bbs
-# IMPORTANT: Replace dickster with your actual Linux username.
+# IMPORTANT: The user executing the script should be the 'pi' user.
-User=dickster
+User=pi
-Group=dickster
+Group=pi
 # Full path to the Python executable INSIDE your virtual environment.
-ExecStart=/home/dickster/mesh-bbs/.venv/bin/python3 auto_responder.py
+ExecStart=/home/pi/mesh-bbs/.venv/bin/python3 auto_responder.py
 Restart=always

 [Install]